AniketChitre/ComputationalOptimization/README.md

 Here alpha is the "learning rate" and the negative sign shows us we are travelling towards the minimum along the steepest path of gradient descent.

-## Week 2
+## Milestone 2

-The week 2 code file builds upon the computational optimization techniques explored in week 1 to:
+The milestone 2 code file builds upon the computational optimization techniques explored in milestone 1 to:
 - Vectorise the gradient descent and simulated annealing algorithms to higher dimensions (i.e. extending them from taking an input of a 2d vector to being able to process a n-dimension vector/function)
 - Improve the gradient descent algorithm through introduction of "backtracking" - this involves adjusting the "alpha" (learning rate) in the algorithm such that the result from the next iteration is always better than the previous one
 - Visualise some analysis of the algorithms.
 For example, the figure on the left shows how the output of the simulated annealing algorithm behaves as a function of the number of iterations for a minimisation problem.
 And the figure to its right shows how a 2d search space is explored by a gradient descent algorithm.